jclark/microxml-er/recovery.md

 #### Tag

-+ ATTRIBUTE_NAME_EQUALS - emit a AttributeName token and change to StartAttributeValue mode
++ ATTRIBUTE_NAME_EQUALS - emit an AttributeName token and change to StartAttributeValue mode
++ BOOLEAN_ATTRIBUTE - emit an AttributeName token
 + EMPTY - emit a StartTagClose and change to Main mode
 + START_TAG_CLOSE, EMPTY_ELEMENT_TAG_CLOSE - default handling
 + S - do nothing